ibm-cloud-docs/containers/cs_storage_block.md

    ibmcloud-block-storage-plugin  0s

    NOTES:
    Thank you for installing: ibmcloud-block-storage-plugin.
-Your release is named: bald-olm
+Your release is named: <release_name>
    ```
    {: screen}

-6. Verify that the installation was successful.
+5. Verify that the installation was successful.
    ```
-   kubectl get pod -n kube-system | grep block
+   kubectl get pod -n <namespace> | grep block
    ```
    {: pre}